EliaMG/FoodieAPIs/README.md

   - What are your personal learning goals?
     - Getting comfortable extracting data in XML or JSON from a new API
-    - Practice with AJAX, JQuery and Javascript
+    - ~~Practice with AJAX, JQuery and Javascript~~
     - Practice styling with Bootstrap

+  - *I ended up just using ruby and rails, not Javascript, since I wanted a different background for every city and it was nice to have a landing page for each city*

   - What technologies/frameworks/patterns will you be employing?
     - Basic rails setup (not MVC)